Meats and Sausages

 Crushing and Soaking

-The head, tail, fins, entrails are removed, fish is filleted.
-In commercial production a "fish meat collector" is employed which scrapes off meat off the skin and bones.
-The crushed meat is washed/soaked in water to remove fat and blood, then drained in a separator machine.
-In simple set up it may be pressed through a cheese cloth.
+The head, tail, fins, and entrails are removed, fish is filleted.
+In commercial production a "fish meat collector" is employed, which scrapes off flesh off the skin and bones.
+The crushed flesh is washed/soaked in water to remove fat and blood, then drained in a separator machine.
+A wire strainer or cheesecloth would work, too.

-Soaked meat was placed in a cotton bag and the bag was pressed to drain water.
-Draining removes some of the proteins and natural juices and should be avoided at home production.
+Often, soaked meat was placed in a cotton bag, and the bag was pressed to drain water.
+Draining removes some of the protein and natural juices and should be applied lightly.
 The chopped fish meat should never be soaked in salty water as proteins are salt soluble and will leak out significantly.

 Soaking removes some nutrients, meat juice and a small amount of protein.
-In order to prevent any significant loss of protein only fresh potable water must be used for soaking.
-Adding salt to water (using brine) will swell meat cells and more protein will be released.
+To prevent any significant loss of protein only fresh potable water must be used for soaking.
+Adding salt to water (using brine) will swell meat cells and release more protein.
 Proteins readily dissolve in salt and water will wash them away.

 Grinding

-Flesh of most white fish is very delicate, so it will be futile to grind it through a large diameter plate in order to produce a coarse textured sausage.
+Flesh of most white fish is very delicate, so grinding it through a large plate to produce a coarse-textured sausage is futile.
 For home production running fish through 3 mm (1/8”) plate, refreezing the grind and then grinding it again will produce a fine paste.
 The better solution is to grind meat through 3 mm (1/8”) plate and then emulsify it in a food processor.

 Mixing

-The meat is ground, salt, spices,vegetable oil, preservatives and colorings are added.
-You may add salt when grinfing fish, this will fasten the release of exudate which is a sticky solution of proteins, meat juice and salt.
+The meat is ground, salt, spices, vegetable oil, preservatives and colorings are added.
+You may add salt when grinding fish, this will fasten the release of exudate which is a sticky solution of proteins, meat juice and salt.
 This sticky substance helps to bind all ingredients together.
 Starch is added to adjust the viscosity (texture) of the ground mass.
 Pork fat is diced or cut into strips and mixed with ground fish.

 Ground fish is mixed with vegetable oil, sodium glutamate (MSG-flavor enhancer), sugar, preservatives (sorbic acid), spices and condiments, liquid smoke, and coloring materials, if used.

 Lastly, starch is added to adjust the binding of the sausage paste.
-This last adjusts the finaltexture of the meat.
-Starch is added as powder or in soution in the amount of 10% of the total weight of the meat.
-To determine the degree of binding strength a small amount of fish paste is taken and heated, and the texture is determined by touch.
-If it is weak, more starch should be added; if it is too strong, water should be added.
+Starch is added as powder or in solution in the amount of 10% of the total weight of the meat.
+To determine the degree of binding strength, a small amount of fish paste is taken and heated, and the texture is determined by touch.
+If it is weak, more starch should be added; water should be added if it is too hard.
 If too much starch is added, the taste of the finished product becomes poor.
-The amount of starch added should not be more than 10% of the meat by weight otherwise it will affect the flavor of the sausage.
+The amount of starch added should not be more than 10% of the meat by weight. otherwise, it will affect the flavor of the sausage.
 Many Russian smoked sausages include about 2% of potato or wheat starch.

 Ground pork skins or commercial gelatin (made from pork skin) can be added to the ground meat to strengthen binding.